cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 * Marvelmind HW 4.5 or 4.9 package and additional beacons as needed.

-In our setup we use the PC to configure the beacons, but conduct all interaction with them thorugh a

-* Mac with Mac OSX with the newest OS installed.
+In our setup we use the PC to configure the beacons, but conduct all interaction with them thorugh a Mac with Mac OSX with MacOS Sierra version 10.12.5.

 ### Marvelmind Environment Setup